By John Hunter, author of Management Matters: Building Enterprise Capability.

 I believe the practice of management has improved to make a bit of progress on a few of these diseases; but the diseases remain significant problems.
 They also have become larger problems internationally since this video, as other countries have adopted bad practices.

 Where do you think we are today on dealing with these diseases of management?
 Have we made good progress on eliminating any of these diseases?
 Have any gotten worse?
 Are there new diseases you would add to this list (diseases that have become deadly since Dr. Deming added the last 2 diseases to the list.)?
+I wrote a blog post discussing 2 new deadly diseases that I have seen.

 Some of Dr. Deming’s quotes from the video

 - On Management by Objective, Dr. Deming says “someone in Germany called it management by fear (which is still better).”
-Dr. Deming is saying this because often management by objective boiled down to a supervisor telling an employees what their numerical targets were, and woe to them if those numerical goals were not met during that period.
+Dr. Deming is saying this because often management by objective boiled down to a supervisor telling employees what their numerical targets were, and woe to them if those numerical goals were not met during that period.

 - On unknown and unknowable figures: “what is the multiplying effect of a happy customer?
 How much business does a happy customer bring in to you?”